 ADVERTISER DISCLOSURE: The Frugal Tourist is part of an affiliate sales network and receives compensation for sending traffic to partner sites, such as MileValue.com This compensation may impact how and where links appear on this site.
 This site does not include all financial companies or all available financial offers.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
 Additionally, the content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

-The subject of saving and budgeting money is so widely popular that it is virtually impossible to find someone on this planet who is not remotely interested in socking away some extra funds either for a specific goal or a rainy day.
+Saving and budgeting money are so popular that it is virtually impossible to find someone who is not remotely interested in socking away some extra funds for a specific goal or a rainy day.

 I have yet to come across an individual who does not want to improve their financial situation substantially.

-Thus, it is safe to conclude that amassing wealth is a universal need the majority of humans crave in their lifetime.
+Thus, it is safe to conclude that amassing wealth is a universal need most humans crave in their lifetime.

-Seriously, is there really someone out there who doesn’t want to be financially free and be fully liberated from the shackles of the 9-5?
+Seriously, is there someone out there who doesn’t want to be financially free and fully liberated from the shackles of the 9-5?
 Almost everyone wants to be financially stable.

-However, it is apparent – based on the 14.3 trillion dollars of consumer debt acquired in the United States alone – that getting into the groove of saving or simply navigating the world of finances is much harder than it sounds for most of the populace.
+However, based on the 14.3 trillion dollars of consumer debt acquired in the United States alone – getting into the groove of saving or simply navigating the world of finances is much harder than it sounds for most of the populace.

 Start Where You Are